-The telecommunication sector is highly competitive.
-Therefore, in case consumer demand still exists, the current consumer rights of the ePD (itemised billing, CLI, automated call forwarding, directories) can be left to the market itself.
-It should be taken into account that there are no such rules applicable to communications services which are provided by other players than traditional telecoms.
-In regard to these substitutive services, it has been shown that consumers do not demand for such rules (e.g. itemised billing).
-There should thus be a thorough assessment on whether these consumer-focused provisions are still relevant.
-For instance, rules on directories are redundant because they are outdated or already addressed by industry in practice.
-For instance, the development of powerful search engines and online services have changed the ability to search for professional services.
+There should be a thorough assessment on whether these consumer-focused provisions are still relevant.
+Rules on CLI or directories are redundant because they are outdated or already addressed by industry in practice.
+For instance, regarding directories, the development of powerful search engines and online services have changed the ability to search for professional services.
 Additional obligations on traditional telecommunications providers are no longer relevant or necessary, which is reflected by the fact that 18 Member States have already taken directory enquiries out of the scope of the Universal Service Obligation.

-Only in case that the consumer related provisions of the ePD are still considered necessary, they should be transferred to the new framework covering a broader range of communication services.
+Only in case, consumer related provisions of the ePrivacy would still be considered necessary, they should be mover to the new framework covering communications.